 Click any of the above links to jump to a specific topic, or continue reading for everything to know about the Chilliwack Sunflower Festival.

-The Chilliwack Sunflower Festival takes place in the fields of a farm just off the Trans-Canada Highway at 41310 Yale Road in Chilliwack, which is the same venue as the Tulips of the Valley festival about 4 months earlier.
+The Chilliwack Sunflower Festival takes place in the fields of a farm just off the Trans-Canada Highway at 41310 Yale Road in Chilliwack, which is the same venue as the Chilliwack Tulip Festival about 4 months earlier.

 Coming from the Vancouver direction along the #1 Highway, take Exit 109 and turn right onto Yale Road.
-At Royalwood Avenue you then turn right again.
+At Royalwood Avenue you then turn right again (so pretty much right away).

 Weekend Admission Rates

-In addition to the above regular weekend and weekday rates, the Chilliwack Sunflower Festival also offers the following specialty rates and deals:
+In addition to the above regular weekend and weekday rates, in years when there isn’t a pandemic, the Chilliwack Sunflower Festival also offers the following specialty rates and deals:

 Full Season’s Pass